Potential enlargement of the European Union: Flanders

 There is an active movement towards Flemish independence or union with the Netherlands.
 The future status of Wallonia and Brussels (the de facto capital of the EU) are unclear as viable political states, perhaps producing a unique situation from Scotland and Catalonia.
-There are various proposals, both within and outside the independentist movement, for what should happen to Brussels, ranging from staying part of the Belgian rump state, to joining the hypothetical Flemish state, to become a separate political entity.
+There are various proposals, both within and outside the independentist movement, for what should happen to Brussels, ranging from staying part of the Belgian rump state, to joining the hypothetical Flemish state, to becoming a separate political entity.

 Sardinia

 Sardinia has a strong and electorally successful nationalist movement, with positions ranging from autonomy to outright independence.

-As the Sardinian movement has its origins on the left of the political spectrum It is mostly pro-european, with a key focus on environmentalism.
+Generally associated with left-wing politics, the Sardinian movement is largely pro-European and pro-environmentalism.

 According to a 2012 survey conducted in a joint effort between the University of Cagliari and that of Edinburgh, 41% of Sardinians would be in favour of independence (with 10% choosing it from both Italy and the European Union, and 31% only from Italy with Sardinia remaining in the EU), whilst another 46% would rather have a larger autonomy within Italy and the EU, including fiscal power; 12% of people would be content to remain part of Italy and the EU with a Regional Council without any fiscal powers, and 1% in Italy and the EU without a Regional Council and fiscal powers.
 A 2017 poll by the Ixè Institute found that 51% of those questioned identified as Sardinian (as opposed to an Italian average of 15% identifying by their region of origin), rather than Italian (19%), European (11%) and/or citizen of the world (19%).

 Sardinian nationalists address a number of issues, such as the environmental damage caused by the military forces (about 60% of such bases in Italy are located on the island), the financial and economic exploitation of the island's resources by the Italian state and mainland industrialists, the lack of any political representation both in Italy and in the European Parliament (due to an unbalanced electoral constituency that still remains to this day, Sardinia has not had its own MEP since 1994), the nuclear power and waste (on which a referendum was proposed by a Sardist party, being held in 2011) and the ongoing process of depopulation and Italianization that would destroy the Sardinian indigenous culture.

-Wallonia

-There is a separatist movement in Wallonia although secession of Flanders from Belgium seems more likely.
-There is also a movement for a union with France.
-Although the majority is Francophone, the Walloon movement includes the Allemanophones.
-There are various proposals, both within and outside the independentist movement, for what should happen to Brussels.